rtcmesh/rtcmesh-react/README.md

 # rtcmesh-react
 React component for communicating with the rtcmesh-server

-Will publish on npm when ready; targeting the end of October 2019.

 ## How to use it

 In `App.js` add the component passing the server url and the alert callback.
 Ex.